ryan-neil/ds-a/README.md

 ```

 When to use objects:
-  * Objects work well when we don't need order
+  * Objects work well when you don't need order
-  * When we need fast access/insertion and removal
+  * When you need fast access/insertion and removal

 Insertion - __O(1)__
 <br>